Gardening Plants & Flowers Herbs

 Pruning

 Prune rosemary as necessary to shape its growth after the plant is done flowering.
-Rosemary responds well to pruning and can be trained into topiary shapes.
-But don’t prune off more than a third of the plant at a time, as this can stress the shrub and leave it vulnerable to diseases and pests.
+Rosemary responds well to pruning and can also be trained into topiary shapes.

 Propagating Rosemary